ftessier/needs-report/needs-report/metrology-needs/computational-needs/F.01.1-computational-methods.md

 generates easily understood graphics directly.

-Within the US, access to codes is inhibited by a complex arrangement with the Department of Energy’s Oak Ridge National Laboratory.
+Within the US, access to codes is inhibited by a complex arrangement with the Department of Energy's Oak Ridge National Laboratory.
 Royalty fees for alleged maintenance of these codes are charged on a single-user basis.
 Many of these codes have been developed by taxpayer funded efforts, such as those developed at NIST.
-It was the opinion of an Industry Working Group at the DOE’s 2009 conference on “Accelerators for America’s Future,” that such intellectual property developed at public expense should be widely available to the public at minimal service costs.
+It was the opinion of an Industry Working Group at the DOE's 2009 conference on “Accelerators for America's Future,” that such intellectual property developed at public expense should be widely available to the public at minimal service costs.
 In the computational area, this would facilitate the use of these codes in the teaching environment and broaden the end-user use of